My-Random-Thoughts/Server-QA-Checks/README.md

 2017/06/27
 - Added functionality to allow checkbox and dropdown list options to have descriptions for each item.
 An example of this is SEC-09 and SEC-15.
 - Changed the default setting of SYS-04, as it's now covered by SYS-19
+- Added new option to DRV-03 to allow you to specify page file location - Please make sure you update your INI settings.

 Older
 - Updated NET-01 check so that it now takes an option.
 IPv6State = 'Enabled|Disabled'.
 Will check to see if IPv6 is enalbed or disabled for the server being tested.
 Please manually update your INI settings with the new entry.  default-settings.ini has the correct entry.